 - Don’t Know (11%)

-Arjan suggested that to increase revenues, training businesses can also choose to offering eLearning.
-With low operating cost and seamless delivery, it’s easy to start.
+Arjan suggested that to increase revenues, training businesses can also choose to offer eLearning.
+With low operating costs and seamless delivery, it’s easy to start.
 Here are some of the frameworks we have eLearning available for.